vedantjain8/qdue-flask/README.md

 - [x] sqlite to MongoDB or PostgreSQL
 - [x] Point the root to app path
 - [x] password change
-- [] add logging
+- [x] add url route logging
-- [] notes layout with flexbox
+- [ ] notes layout with flexbox
-- [] export todo feature
+- [ ] export & import TODOs
-- [] reposition the select color button
+- [ ] reposition the select color button
-- [] Qdue image built with print statement to check
-- [] Add validation for everything
+- [ ] Add validation for everything
-- [] Add privacy so that no one can see my notes
+- [ ] Add privacy so that no one can see my notes